Convex-Dev/design/cad/023_keystore/README.md

 ### Multiple levels of security

 As far as possible, security should include multiple levels of protection so that a mistake or vulnerability in one level does not immediately lead to a major security compromise.
+Levels of security anticipated include:
+- Key stores should be private files inaccessible to aunauthorised users
+- Key stores should be encrypted, so that obtaining the file does not provide access to the key
+- Decryption passwords should not be stored anywhere on the machine
+- After decryption, private keys are only kept in memory for immediate use

 ## Specification